 Particularly when it comes to autosomal DNA — the kind we inherit from both parents that changes and mixes and recombines from generation to generation6 — DNA is a finite resource.
 The amount of DNA passed down from an ancestor through autosomal DNA drops dramatically with every generation until, after only a few generations, there may not be enough from that ancestor to be detectable.
 (Which, by the way, explains a lot of those weird ethnicity estimates, particularly when something you expect to see isn’t in the results.)

 With autosomal DNA, then, getting a grandparent to test is better than getting a parent to test, and getting a parent to test is better than testing yourself.
 Every generation further back that we can test means a more complete database — and more and better matches.

-So the number one priority resolution for 2016 — as it was in 2015 — has to be not to lose that genetic legacy.
+So the number one priority resolution for 2017 — as it was in every year before — has to be not to lose that genetic legacy.
 Let’s get our oldest generations tested.

 - City dwellers may not be familiar with salt licks.
 They are blocks of salt set out for cattle, horses and other animals to lick.
 It’s a way to get essential minerals into the animals’ diet.
 “What is a Salt Lick?”
 WiseGeek (http://www.wisegeek.com/ : accessed 2 Jan 2016).
 Think a grain of salt on steroids. ↩

 - Judy G. Russell, “Those pesky percentages,” The Legal Genealogist, posted 27 Oct 2013 (https://www.legalgenealogist.com/blog : accessed 23 Dec 2016). ↩

 - InternetSlang (http://www.internetslang.com : accessed 23 Dec 2016), “WAG.” ↩

 - ISOGG Wiki (http://www.isogg.org/wiki), “Autosomal DNA,” rev. 19 Sep 2016. ↩